terra-campaigns/arrival/_metamodels/chapterTemplate.md

 ## Potential scenes
 **Scene name** (outline 6 possible scenes)
-- Small scene description, including location and environment
+- Small scene description, including location and interactive environment (remember: combat is not an encounter, and NPCs don't start combat, PCs do)
+- Awareness triggers: what are the earliest moments PCs can become aware of the encounter and what happens if they don't
 - Dramatic question: Every situation needs to have a draw or a threat embedded, with a call to action
 - Source of conflicts: Determine source of conflicts (foes, environment) that will drive the conflicting goals and objectives - including internal conflicts and multiple possibilities for ending (DM has to think of a couple)
+- What are the NPCs' goals and strategies (tactics are detailed in their statblocks)
 - End conditions: Scene ends when the dramatic question is answered, no more conflicts are left or PCs do not have decision points anymore.
+Combat can end before all foes are killed with theatrical ending when a winning side is clear.
 - Scoreboard (if applicable): HP for combat and [progress clocks](https://bladesinthedark.com/progress-clocks) for non-combat

-## Secrets & Clues
+## Information Pool

+**Characters (0 to 1)**
+- [ ] ...

 **Factions (1 to 3)**
 - [ ] ...